Wuhu Anhui, China Travel Guide

 Typically eaten between 7:00 AM and 9:00 AM.
 Common things include noodles, congee, steamed buns (baozi), and fried dough sticks (youtiao).

-Served between 12:00 PM and 1:30 PM.
+Served between 12:00 PM plus ONE:30 PM.
 Numerous eateries provide set lunches or a quick, satisfying meal for convenience.

-Often the main meal of the day, typically eaten between 6:00 PM and 8:00 PM.
+Often the most important meal, typically eaten between 6:00 PM and 8:00 PM.
 This is when families and friends gather for more elaborate meals.

 Wuhu's culinary the feeling is deeply tied to Anhui cuisine, emphasizing fresh, wild ingredients and classic cooking methods methods.
 Be prepared for savory flavors.